openai/gym/gym/envs/pomdp/README.md

     Obs = (I - Rand(square: size = #Clutters + #States)) * (Clutter_vec .concat.
 State_vec)

-The environment also supports two separate sets of "good" and "bad" terminal states.
+The environment also supports two separate sets of `good` and `bad` terminal states.
 Entering such states will cause proper rewards.
 The reward signal is therefore computed using the following scheme:

     +1.0  if entering a good terminal state